owenduffy/ddwm/modifications.md

 ![InsertionVSWR and loss](doc/100Wddwm02-m.png)

+The UHF series jacks were replaced with large flange BNC jacks.

 The issues listed were satisfactorily resolved:
 - accuracy of power is good across 1.8 to 30MHz from 500mW to 100W;